 What is the group’s ultimate objective?

-We seek to overthrow a corrupt and tyrannical government, cleanse the judicial system and the police force, punish those who have the blood and money of Egyptians on their hands.
+We seek to overthrow a corrupt and tyrannical government, cleanse the judicial system and the police force, and punish those who have the blood and money of Egyptians on their hands.
 Beyond that, we also believe in the creation of a minimum and maximum wage and establishing social justice.

 Our members hold different ideas.
 There are liberals, there are secularists and there are also moderate Islamists.